 Iran is located on the continent of Asia and shares land borders with 7 countries: Turkey, Iraq, Turkmenistan, Armenia, Azerbaijan, Afghanistan, Pakistan.

 It has access to the Caspian Sea in the North and the Arabian Sea in the South.

 Interesting, funny and quirky facts about Iran.

 1. Taarof Rules

-I see understanding concept of taarof and its larger social context as essential to understand Persian culture.
+I see the understanding concept of taarof and its larger social context as essential to understand Persian culture.

 It may cause misunderstandings between both parties.
 It can be a source for awkward situations in a social setting.
 That is why it is important for all travellers to quickly understand what taarof is.

 You always have to insist on paying for services, in restaurants, in taxis.
 Because people will pretend they do not want to accept the payment.